 In 1998 the UN General Assembly proclaimed the period 2001-2010 as the International Decade for a Culture of Peace and Non-Violence for the Children of the World (resolution 53/25).
 Resolution 53/25 recognizes the enormous harm and suffering caused to children by different forms of violence at every level of society throughout the world.
 The resolution also promotes the fostering of a culture of peace and nonviolence.
 The resolution invites member states to take the necessary steps to ensure that the practice of peace and nonviolence is taught at all levels in their respective societies.
 It also invites non-governmental organizations and other groups to actively support the implementation of the Decade for the benefit of every child of the world.
-The implementation of resolution 53/25 includes enabling people at all levels to develop skills of dialogue, negotiation, consensus-building, and peaceful resolution of differences.
+The implementation, consensus-building, and peaceful resolution of differences.
 Even though the Decade has passed, implementation under the original resolution is annually reviewed and recorded.